mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/file_menu.rst

     Save As...
         Save as a new file.
 Shortcut: :kbd:`Ctrl + Shift + S`

+    Sessions
+        This opens the :ref:`working_sessions` manager.

     Open existing Document as Untitled Document...
         Similar to import in other programs.

     Export...
         Additional formats that can be saved.
 Some of these formats may not be later imported or opened by Krita.

+    Export Advanced...
+        Similar to export, but it includes crop and resize options.

     Import Animation Frames...
         Import frames for animation.

+    Import Video Animation...
+        Import a video animation.

     Render Animation...
         Render an animation with FFmpeg.
 This is explained on the :ref:`render_animation` page.